joycesim/joycesim.github.io/cv/index.md

 Multibeam bathymetry, CHIRP, and sediment coring, 23 days at sea on R/V Revelle.

 ## TEACHING EXPERIENCE
-**EAS 3610: Introduction to Geophysics Fall 2022** Guest lecturer on \Overview of Geodynamics" **Computational Infrastructure for Geodynamics Summer MOdeling Research Experiences (CIG SMOREs) Lecturer Summer 2021** Introduction to python in geodynamics, Magmatism **SIO10: The Earth Spring 2017**.
+**EAS 3610: Introduction to Geophysics Fall 2022**.
+Guest lecturer on \Overview of Geodynamics".
+**Computational Infrastructure for Geodynamics Summer MOdeling Research Experiences (CIG SMOREs) Lecturer Summer 2021**.
+Introduction to python in geodynamics, Magmatism.
+**SIO10: The Earth Spring 2017**.
 Teaching Assistant for Prof. Adrian Borsa.
 **Guest lecture for GLADE: Parallel computing and using Paraview for visualization Summer 2016**.